 Nominations Global Mobile Film Awards 2017

-Winners were announced during the Awards Ceremony online show on December 10th at 6PM (PST).
+Winners were announced during the Awards Ceremony online show took place online December 10th at 6PM (PST).

 Judges for 2017 Global Mobile Film Awards™